robbiekruszynski/spro_scaffold/README.md

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with Scaffold-ETH 2 and Espresso integration, follow the steps below:

 1. Install the latest version of Scaffold-ETH 2